 Congress should support efforts to ensure that protections for journalists' sources at the federal level reflect the protections already granted in nearly every state across the country.

-The Protect Reporters from Exploitative State Spying Act (PRESS Act) [H.R.
-4330, 117th Congress], introduced by Reps.
-Jamie Raskin (MD-8), Ted Lieu (CA-33) and John Yarmuth (KY-3), would do exactly that: maintain the free flow of information to the public by establishing appropriate limits on the federally compelled disclosure of information obtained as part of engaging in journalism, and for other purposes.
+The Protect Reporters from Exploitative State Spying Act (PRESS Act) [H.R.4250], introduced this Congress by Reps.
+Jamie Raskin (MD-8) and Kevin Kiley (CA-3), would do exactly that: maintain the free flow of information to the public by establishing appropriate limits on the federally compelled disclosure of information obtained as part of engaging in journalism, and for other purposes.
+In July, the House Judiciary Committee unanimously voted to pass the PRESS Act.

-In the Senate, Sen. Ron Wyden (OR) introduced a substantively identical bill, titled the Protect Reporters from Excessive State Suppression Act (PRESS Act) [S. 2457, 117th Congress].
+In the Senate last Congress, Sen. Ron Wyden (OR) introduced a substantively identical bill, titled the Protect Reporters from Excessive State Suppression Act (PRESS Act) [S. 2457, 117th Congress].

 Legislation such as the PRESS Act protects the confidential relationship between reporters and their sources, promotes reporting important information to the public and accounts for legitimate government interests in law enforcement and security.